 Throughout the Research section of our website you can read programme evaluations from our funding.
 We want to share our evaluation learning with you, to help you plan even more effective projects.
 We also want you to carry out your own monitoring and evaluation.

-Sometimes project self-evaluation is a requirement of our funding; in other cases we allow up to 10% of grants to be used for monitoring and evaluation.
+Sometimes project self-evaluation is a requirement of our funding; in other cases we allow up to 10 per cent of grants to be used for monitoring and evaluation.
 Our research highlights why it is important and the challenges that projects can face.
 Watch the video below to hear some of projects talk about monitoring and evaluation in their own organisations.

 The motivations for using the 10% budget allocation for monitoring and evaluation can vary.
 They include: